 - Address the cause of high blood pressure in the lungs

 - Lung transplant, in severe cases

-U.S. News and World Report ranks UVA Children’s in their 2020-2021 Best Children’s Hospitals guide for pediatric cardiology and heart surgery.
+U.S. News & World Report ranks UVA Health Children’s among the best in the nation for pediatric cardiology and heart surgery.

 Our experienced team offers:

 - In-home care for children with complex medical issues